Oldman10000/happy_dogs_home/README.md

 * I had difficulty figuring out a way for the descriptions of the dogs to appear in a modal box for mobile/tablet displays while appearing on the page below the image on desktop displays.
 I found out this could be done using JavaScript, however as this is outside the scope of this project I have amended the page design so that the descriptions of the dogs will now appear on the page below the images on all displays.
 The structure and wireframe have been amended accordingly.

 * There were issues with the navbar elements and photos in the "Why Adopt" section on Iphone 5 and Samsung Galaxy Fold screens when testing the site as these devices particularly narrow screens.
 I added media queries to the affected elements to make them smaller at screen widths below 372px to compensate for this.

+# Deployment

+The project was deployed to GitHub Pages using the following steps...

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+    - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
+3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+4. Under "Source", click the dropdown called "None" and select "Master Branch".
+5. The page will automatically refresh.
+6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.